chojuahn/ArucoCubeCalibration/README.md

 - CMake (3.10 or higher)
 - ffmpeg
 - ArUco cube with 6 faces of ArUco markers
-  - 5x5 resolution of ArUco markers with ids 0 to 5
+  - 5x5 resolution of ArUco markers with ids 0 to 5 (configurable via --marker-res)
   - Making ArUco cube doesn't require any special tools, like 3D printer, just a few sheets of ArUco markers and boards to form the cube.
   - Rough size of the cube and the exact ArUco marker length are required to perform the calibration.
   - Current implementation of markers placement is hardcoded such as